Ddd1945/format-numbers/README.md

 # Number Beautifier

+### Conditions:
 Given the function <i>numberWithSpaces</i> in <i>src/util/GetSpaceSeparatedNum/GetSpaceSeparatedNum.ts</i>

-# Conditions:
-Study this function, describe how it works and what it is needed for Rewrite the function using other, more understandable methods
+Study this function, describe how it works and what it is needed to Rewrite the function using other, more understandable methods

-# Requirements:
+### Requirements:
 The original <i>numberWithSpaces</i> function should remain unchanged, your task is to implement a new function newFunc that performs the same actions
 The entire task must be done on the website www.typescriptlang.org/play To view the code execution log, you can use the “Logs” tab on the right side of the site